A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appendix

 \subsubsection{Total Multiplicity}

-Adding the local and collisional rates as well as the initial production we can study the net-multiplicity, Eq. (\ref{eq:modifyremler}), the difference between production and disintegration, of the \J par unit rapidity, $\frac{dN^{J/\psi}}{dy}$.
+Adding the local and collisional rates as well as the initial production we can study the net-multiplicity, eq.~\ref{eq:modifyremler}, the difference between production and disintegration, of the \J par unit rapidity, $\frac{dN^{J/\psi}}{dy}$.
 In Fig.\ref{Fig:timeevolutiontotalprob} we display the net-multiplicity as a function of time for three different centralities [0-20\%], black dashed line, [20-40\%], brown long dashed line, and [40-60\%], magenta dashed dotted line.
 On top we display this quantity if the potential interaction between \cc is not active, in the bottom figure it is included.
 We see that the production starts early, when the first \cc pass $T_{\rm diss}$ and increases strongly until around 1 fm/c.
-Without potential at later times there are more \cc dissociating than produced as a consequence of the negative $\Delta W$, displayed in Fig. \ref{collisionrate0020fullset}.
-For an active $c\bar c$ potential the $c$ and $\bar c$ stay closer together (Fig. \ref{HQclosephasespace}) with the consequence of a steadily increasing the yield until 10 fm/c, in agreement with the less negative integrated collision rate, see Fig.\ref{collisionrate0020fullset} .
-This increase is rather independent of the centrality of the collision.
+Without potential at later times there are more \cc disintegrating than produced, in agreement with the negative $\Delta W$, displayed in Fig. \ref{collisionrate0020fullset}.
+For an active $c\bar c$ potential the $c$ and $\bar c$ stay closer together (Fig. \ref{HQclosephasespace}) with the consequence of a steadily increasing yield until 8 fm/c, This increase is rather independent of the centrality of the collision.

 Thus our results do not support an instantaneous coalescence mechanism during hadronization, which is the basis of statistical models at fixed volume and which is also frequently applied to describe the total or part of the \J yield in heavy ion collisions.
-This is one of the key messages of our approach, that we expect to hold irrespective of the calculation details.
+This is one of the key messages of our approach, that we expect to hold irrespective of the specific implementation of the $c\bar{c}$ potential and of the collisions with the QGP partons in transport codes.